UKPLab/AdaSent/README.md

 df = pd.DataFrame({'text': eval_dataset['text'], 'label': eval_dataset['label']})
 df.to_csv(eval_file)
 ```

-The following provides explanations of each part of training: DAPT, SEPT and SetFit.

 ### Domain-Adaptive Pre-Training (DAPT)
 First, we need to train a domain-adapted PLM.
-The following command trains a `DistilRoBERTa` model on task-specific unlabeled data with MLM (The `--model_name_or_path` can be other local or Hugging Face model path).:
+The following command trains a `DistilRoBERTa` model on task-specific unlabeled data with MLM (The `--model_name_or_path` can be other local or Hugging Face model path):

 ```bash
 python scripts/DAPT/train_mlm.py \